Mturco3/AI-ML-Project-2023-2024-285251/README.md

 Given the absence of a specific optimization goal (e.g., minimizing false positives or false negatives), multiple metrics were considered for assessing model performance.
 These metrics included accuracy, precision, recall, F1-score, and ROC-AUC score.
 However, prioritizing the minimization of false positives over false negatives, as predicting a customer as satisfied and later discovering dissatisfaction is deemed less impactful, precision was selected as the primary metric for model evaluation.

 ### Conclusion:
 The most effective approach for handling outliers proved to be their removal.
 Model performance notably improved when outliers were excluded.
 However, the specific reason behind this improvement remains unclear, as the dataset (as said before) does not really present anomalous values and hence there is no proper reason for outlier removal.
 Consequently, a selective removal strategy was adopted, focusing only on outliers within the 'Distance' feature, where certain values significantly deviated from the norm ('Arrival Delay in Minutes' and 'Departure Delay in Minutes' were already removed).
+We firmly believe that this approach is better suited for a broad range of scenarios, and our objective was to construct a model capable of delivering high performance across diverse datasets.

 ### 2) Hyperparameter Tuning

 **Objective:**
-This experiment aimed to assess the impact of hyperparameter tuning on the machine learning model's performance.
+This experiment aimed to assess the impact of hyperparameter tuning on the machine learning model's performance and to find the optimal set of parameters.

 **Baseline(s):**
 The baseline for comparison involves evaluating the model's performance without any hyperparameter tuning.
 This baseline serves as a reference point to determine whether hyperparameter tuning enhances the model's performance.